Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

 <br>

-As before, in case the calculus with the provided password doesn't give as result the value `0x4b5469c`, we will go to the error code that just show the error PNG, but in case the correct password is provided, we directly jump to the second decryption loop.
+Similarly to the previous sections, if the computation using the provided password does not yield the value `0x4b5469c`, we will be redirected to the error code, which displays an error PNG.
+However, if the correct password is supplied, we will directly jump to the second decryption loop.

 <figure>
 <a href="/assets/images/hex-ray-challenge/20.png"><img src="/assets/images/hex-ray-challenge/20.png"></a>